run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

     ```

     ```tab="Input Attributes"
-    requestNumber - request number in CITSmart.
+    requestNumber - request number in 4biz.
 Required when the requestNumberOrigin attribute is not informed. requestNumberOrigin - request number in the source system.
 Required when the requestNumber attribute is not informed.
     ```

     ```tab="Output Attributes"
     Object of class CtOcurrence containing:
-        number - event number in CITSmart.
+        number - event number in 4biz.
         numberOrigin - occurrence number in the source system. description - occurrence description.
         date - date of record of occurrence.